conan-io/docs/reference/conanfile/attributes.rst

  - `MariaDB client <https://downloads.mariadb.org/client-native>`__ and `MySQL client <https://dev.mysql.com/downloads/c-api/>`__

-If conan encounters two or more libraries providing the same functionality within a single graph, it raises an error:
+If Conan encounters two or more libraries providing the same functionality within a single graph, it raises an error:

 .. code-block:: bash